kufayeka/capacitorjs-mqtt-native-plugin/README.md

 # CapacitorJS MQTT Native Plugin

-⚡️ This plugin enables CapacitorJS-powered Android mobile apps to connect to an MQTT broker and send/receive messages natively.
+⚡️ This plugin enables CapacitorJS-powered Android mobile apps to connect to an MQTT broker and send/receive messages natively using TCP protocol.

 #### ⚠️ Note: Supports only for android for now.